 I am Contributing Editor at Confingo and Fiction Editor at Bare Fiction magazine.
 My latest book is We Were Strangers, an anthology of stories, edited by me, each of which take their title and inspiration from a track on Joy Division's debut album, Unknown Pleasures.

 I'm also the co-author of The Night Visitors, a novella told entirely via an exchange of emails, and Bus Station: Unbound, a choose-your-own-adventure-style novel set in Preston Bus Station.

-Coming out next year is another book, Plunge Hill, a disturbing case study in clinical psychology originally released in 1972 by The Eden Society, an obscure horror publisher, which I've spent the past year working hard to 'edit' for republication.
+Coming out later this year is Plunge Hill, a disturbing case study in clinical psychology originally published in 1972 by, curiously, an obscure horror publisher called The Eden Society.
+I've spent the past year or so working hard to 'edit' it for reissue.